BlaHBlaHBlaH102/HASS/README.md

 ### Project Overview

+### Current Status:
+IN PROGRESS:
+Many engines or verilog files have not been fully tested for functionality.

 #### Snapshot
 * **Project Title**: Hardware Accelerated Security System (HASS)
 * **Project Name**: Click With Confidence SafeShield